HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

 PReLU                                    Yes      Yes      No      No        No       No        No        No       No     torch.nn
 PixelShuffle                             Yes      Yes      Yes     No        Yes      Yes       Yes       Yes      Yes    torch.nn
 RReLU                                    Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
-ReLU                                     Yes      Yes      Yes     No        No       No        No        No       No     torch.nn
+ReLU                                     Yes      Yes      Yes     No        Yes      Yes       No        No       No     torch.nn
 ReflectionPad1d                          Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.nn
 ReflectionPad2d                          Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.nn
 ReflectionPad3d                          Yes      Yes      Yes     Yes       Yes      Yes       Yes       Yes      Yes    torch.nn